-Next, you should consider what test coverage is necessary to guarantee a quality finished product.
+Next, you should consider what test point requirements are necessary to guarantee a quality finished product.
 Utilizing the full arsenal of test capabilities available may or may not be required for your application, and in fact, may be cost prohibitive.
-For example, if you are fielding aone-of-a kind-satellite orbiting earth, you will want to perform every type of test available, to ensure that the finished product will function reliably for years in an environment where repair is not an option.
+For example, if you are creating a PCB layout for a one-of-a kind-satellite orbiting earth, you will want to perform every type of test available, to ensure that the finished product will function reliably for years in an environment where repair is not an option.
 However, if you are producing musical greeting cards, a simple, functional test may be all that is required.

-ICT testing can detect a number of defects, on both the manufacturing and component fronts.
+ICT testing can detect a number of defects in Printed Circuit Boards, on both the manufacturing and component fronts.
 There are two types of ICT test systems.
 One system utilizes a test fixture, which clamshells the printed circuit assembly (PCA) under test and probes various nets to perform the test.
 The second is a flying probe test, where the probes are controlled by a computer system to make electrical contact with specific nets of the PCA under test.

-Some of the things which can be tested for include shorts/opens, missing components, components placed with the wrong polarization or even the bad value, and a number of other aspects.
+Some example PCB design tests check for shorts/opens, missing components, components placed with the wrong polarization or even the bad value, and a number of other aspects.
 ICT testers can also power the PCA under test and exercise analog and digital circuits to verify proper operation.
 ICT test points systems can perform this regimen of tests with a high volume throughput.

 For test systems using a test head, there will be DFT guidelines that dictate the features of a test point.
 As you map the placement and pcb layout, be sure to have a copy of that DFT guideline on hand, from the CM, who will be doing the final assembly testing.